benoleary/LesHouchesParserClasses_CPP/LHPC/README.LHPC_CPP.txt

  constructed, and then instances of derived classes of the SlhaBlock class are constructed and then registered with the parser with the registerBlock( LHPC::SLHA::BaseSlhaBlock const& ) function (but nobody should have to deal with the base BaseSlhaBlock class directly).

+ Registered blocks are filled with data by the next call of SlhaParser::readFile( std::string const& slhaFileName ).
+(Blocks registered with a parser that has already read in a file will *not* fill their data until the next time a file is read in.)

  There are bundles of blocks that automatically register their blocks with the SlhaParser given to the bundle's constructor, which cover the blocks described in SLHA1 and SLHA2.
 An instance of LHPC::SlhaOne has all the blocks in SLHA1, and an instance of SlhaTwo has all the blocks mentioned in SLHA1 and in SLHA2.
  The entries in the blocks are then filled when readFile( std::string const& ) is called.
 The entries are accessed with operator() (various derived classes use different numbers of arguments for this) for the copy of their block with lowest scale value ("Q"), or the interpreter for a given copy can be accessed with operator[], which returns interpreters for the blocks in the order in which they were read, starting from 1 (asking for entry 0 returns the